igorkll/SComputers_docs/SComputers/Libraries/gui.md

 ### scene instance
 * sceneinstance:isSelected():boolean - returns true if this scene is selected
 * sceneinstance:select() - select a current scene
+* sceneinstance:update() - forced redrawing of the scene will occur at the next gui.draw call

+### creating objects
-* sceneinstance:createButton(x, y, sizeX, sizeY, toggle, text, bg:smcolor, fg:smcolor, bg_press:smcolor, fg_press:smcolor):gbutton - create a new button
+* sceneOrWindow:createButton(x, y, sizeX, sizeY, toggle, text, bg:smcolor, fg:smcolor, bg_press:smcolor, fg_press:smcolor):gbutton - create a new button
-* sceneinstance:createLabel(x, y, sizeX, sizeY, text, bg:smcolor, fg:smcolor):glabel - create a new label
+* sceneOrWindow:createLabel(x, y, sizeX, sizeY, text, bg:smcolor, fg:smcolor):glabel - create a new label
 the label looks like a button
-* sceneinstance:createImage(x, y, img):gimage - creates a picture, the size is set by the size of the picture
+* sceneOrWindow:createImage(x, y, img):gimage - creates a picture, the size is set by the size of the picture
-* sceneinstance:createText(x, y, text, color):gtext - creates text
+* sceneOrWindow:createText(x, y, text, color):gtext - creates text
-* sceneinstance:createCustom(x, y, sizeX, sizeY, class, ...):gobj - creates a custom element
+* sceneOrWindow:createCustom(x, y, sizeX, sizeY, class, ...):gobj - creates a custom element
-* sceneinstance:update() - forced redrawing of the scene will occur at the next gui.draw call
+* sceneOrWindow:createWindow(x, y, sizeX, sizeY, color):gwindow - creates a new window that is a container for elements that can be moved around the screen. instead of the color, you can pass "nil", then the window will become completely transparent. you can also pass a function instead of a color, it will be called when the window is drawn and get a self window

 ### any object
 * gobj:destroy():boolean - removes an object from the list